gxt-kt/debugstream/README.md

 The current  github address is at https://github.com/gxt-kt/gDebugV2.0

-The gDebugV1.0 code is at https://github.com/gxt-kt/gDebug/
+The gDebugV1.0 code is at https://github.com/gxt-kt/gDebug/ but is abandoned.

 ***